 - Negotiability/Secured Transaction/Article 9 of the UCC: Often the plaintiff does not have standing to bring the action because the “Note” upon which plaintiff relies is not a negotiable instrument.
 Florida Statutes Section 673.1041 defines a negotiable instrument as “an unconditional promise or order to pay a fixed amount of money, with or without interest or other charges described in the promise or order, if it… (c) [d]oes not state any other undertaking or instruction by the person promising or ordering payment to do ANY act in addition to the payment of money…” However, many notes and loan agreements, like home equity lines of credit are not negotiable instruments.
 If they can be transferred, the method of doing so is not like a traditional negotiable instrument.
 There are also instances in which Article 9 titled, "Secured Transactions," applies.
 This is codified in Florida Statute, Chapter 679 and sets up a completely different paradigm burden for banks to be able to foreclose.

 - Service of process: Lenders are required to meet strict guidelines about how to serve a foreclosure lawsuit on the borrower.
 If the lender doesn’t follow the rules, the service will be “quashed” or thrown out.
-Rule 1.070 of the Florida Rules of Civil Procedure requires the complaint to be served with a summons within 120 days after the lawsuit was initially filed in court.
-The process server is required to give the borrower copies of the documents, inform them of the contents, and must mark the originals and the copies with the date and hour that they were served.
-The process server must also put his identification number and initials on the borrower’s copy, according to Florida Statute 48.031(5).
-There are also rules under the statute that spell out how borrowers can be served at their residences, workplaces, private mailboxes or by serving their spouse.
-Because of these service rules, there is a significant chance that the process server will make an error.
-For example, Florida Statute 48.20 bars process servers from serving you on a Sunday.
-If that happened, the service is deemed void and you might be entitled to damages.
+Rule 1.070 of the Florida Rules of Civil Procedure also imposes a 120-day timeline for service.
+Generally, the process server is required to personally hand you papers.
+The originals and copies must be marked with the date and hour that they were served and the process service must put their identification number and initials on your copy.
+In some instances, the process server must inform the person being served of the contents.
+There are also rules that detail how and when borrowers can be served at their residences, workplaces, private mailboxes or via “substitute” or “constructive” service.
+Service defects are common.
+And if service is defective, any resulting judgment is generally void.

 - Defects with the complaint: The form or the issues plead in the initial complaint can also give rise to a number of defenses.
 One example is found under Florida Rules of Civil Procedure 1.130, which requires the mortgage and the note to be attached to the complaint.
 Standing must also be properly alleged within the “four corners” of the complaint and its attachments.
 For example, the complaint fails to state a cause of action if the plaintiff alleges that it owns and holds the note and mortgage, but the attached note and mortgage list another party as the owner and there is no endorsement or assignment to the plaintiff.
 Florida Rule of Civil Procedure 1.110 was amended on Feb.
 11, 2010 to require the plaintiff in a foreclosure action to sign off on the complaint with this language: “Under penalty of perjury, I declare that I have read the foregoing, and the facts alleged therein are true and correct to the best of my knowledge and belief.”
 Later, Rule 1.115 titled, "Pleading Mortgage Foreclosures" was created.
 This created even more special rules for banks.
 We have had numerous cases dismissed just based on defects in the way the way banks plead their cause of action.
 In other instances, we wait to expose the pleading defect until we are at trial.
 Whether to expose a pleading defect in a motion to dismiss or at trial depends on a few factors, which we will discuss in confidential communications with our clients.

-- Amount of debt in dispute: The exact amount of the debt is an important entry on the list of things the foreclosure plaintiff must prove.
-A large number of errors and miscalculations can arise from failures to credit the borrower for past payments.
+- Amount of debt in dispute: Generally, a bank must prove the exact amount of the debt owed.
+A large number of errors and miscalculations can arise from failures to credit past payments.
 Simple math, accounting and software glitches can also lead to an incorrect sum.
 The foreclosure defense lawyers at the Law Offices of Evan M. Rosen require the lender to prove their case down to the last cent.
 The “robo-signing” or “robo-signer” controversy plays an important role in the issue of establishing the correct debt owed.
 Lenders use affidavits to prove how much is still owed on the loan.
 Affidavits are sworn statements where the person signing the document attests that he or she has personal knowledge of the statements made and that the statements are true and accurate.
 Affidavits must be notarized, requiring a state-licensed official to observe the person sign the document.
 The notary must either know the signer personally or receive valid proof of his or her identification.
 In a number of cases from around the nation, it has been proven that banks, their supporting companies and even their attorneys have had individuals sign affidavits where the signer did not have any personal knowledge about the contents.
 These people can sign thousands of affidavits in a month.
 They also can let other people sign on their behalf or they can be unaware that others are forging their signatures.
 There have also been cases where affidavits have been notarized without the signer present, without proper identification of the signer, and by notaries who have expired commissions.
 Notary signatures have also been forged by someone else.
 Assembly line operations to process these documents were set up and we find instances of this type of behavior during some of our cases.
 Lastly, the mortgage requires a very specific way in which your payments must be applied to your account.
 If not applied properly, a miscalculation snowball results due to interest compounding the mistake.
 The Law Offices of Evan M. Rosen has found misapplication of payments in many cases and has been successful in using that as a defense to foreclosure.

-- Discovery practices: Information is formally exchanged between the parties to a lawsuit during a process called discovery.
+- Discovery practices: During a lawsuit, information can be formally exchanged between the parties in a process called discovery.
 Some of the common forms of discovery include: 1) depositions upon oral examination, 2) depositions upon written questions, 3) written interrogatories, 4) requests for production of documents or things, 5) requests for permission to enter upon land or other property for inspection and other purposes, 6) physical and mental examinations, and 7) requests for admissions.
 All of these discovery devices can be particularly helpful in the process of defending most foreclosure actions.
 The discovery process takes a fair amount of time to complete and can help uncover evidence to help expose problems in a bank's case.
 Every time a bank lender makes a vague, incomplete or ambiguous response, more time elapses during which we ask the court to compel the bank to provide a more concise answer and then we wait for the judge’s order before going forward.
 In some instances, a bank's answer can bind them at trial.
 We have won foreclosure cases at trial just by holding the bank accountable for the responses they give us in discovery.

 - Bankruptcy: The most powerful consumer protection statute available.
 If you qualify for bankruptcy you can obtain relief from most, if not all of your debt, while keeping most, if not all of your property.
 In all but a few cases, just by filing you will temporarily stop a foreclosure case dead in its tracks.
 Also, the bankruptcy code allows people in certain circumstances to strip away second mortgages and even modify or “cram down” first mortgages.
 (Please keep in mind that our firm no longer handles bankruptcy cases.
 But, we will gladly refer you to some excellent attorneys.
 Since we used to handle these types of cases, we have a firm understanding of what bankruptcy can and can't do.)

 - U.S. Truth In Lending Act (TILA), Regulation Z: The Federal Reserve issued the regulation referred to as “Reg Z” to implement the federal Truth in Lending Act, which is found under Title I of the Consumer Credit Protection Act.
 The goal of the act and Reg Z is to promote meaningful disclosure of credit terms to help consumers make informed decisions and to protect them from inaccurate and unfair credit billing practices.
-Criminal liability may be imposed for violations of the act, and in some rare situations the borrower might be able to undo the credit contract whose collateral is the borrower’s primary residence.
-However, this right of rescission does not apply to finance agreements like home equity lines of credit, if used to buy or build a home.
+Criminal liability may be imposed for violations of the act, and in some rare situations the borrower might be able to "rescind" the loan contract.

 - U.S. Home Ownership Equity Protection Act (HOEPA): Section 32 of the Truth in Lending Act (TILA) contains this act, which applies to “high-cost loans.”
 The act defines high-cost loans as first liens with greater than 8 percent interest, second liens with greater than 10 percent interest or loans with closing fees and points that exceed either $583 or 8 percent of the loan’s total amount.
 Borrowers must be provided with certain disclosures within at least three days before the loan closing, as well as other disclosures that TILA requires.
 Violations can result in criminal liability under the act, and the loans can also be rescinded, except in situations where the loan was used to purchase or build a home and the home was the collateral for the loan.
 Reverse mortgages and home equity loans are not covered under the act.